fluffy/ietf/rtcweb-sdp/rid/draft-roach-avtext-rid.md

 codec configuration and unique stream, it is possible to simply run out of values.

-To address this situation, we define a new RTCP SDES identifier that uniquely identifies a single stream.
+To address this situation, we define a new RTCP SDES identifier, RtpStreamId, that uniquely identifies a single RTP stream.
 A key motivator for defining this identifier is the ability to differentiate among different encodings of a single Source Stream that are sent simultaneously (i.e., simulcast).
-This need for unique identification extends to Dependent Streams (i.e., layers used by a layered codec).
+This need for unique identification extends to dependent streams (i.e., layers used by a layered codec).

-At the same time, when Redundancy RTP Streams are in use, we also need an identifier that connects such streams to the RTP stream for which they are providing redundancy.
-To that end, when this new identifier is in use, it appears (and contains the same value) in both in the Redundancy RTP Stream as well as the stream it is correcting.
+At the same time, when redundancy RTP streams are in use, we also need an identifier that connects such streams to the RTP stream for which they are providing redundancy.
+For this purpose, we define an additional SDES identifier, RepairedRtpStreamId.
+This identifier can appear only in packets associated with a redundancy RTP stream.
+They carry the same value as the RtpStreamId of the RTP stream that the redundant RTP stream is correcting.

-For lack of a better term, we have elected to call this term "RID," which loosely stands for "RTP stream IDentifier."
-It should be noted that this isn't an overly-precise use of the term "RTP Stream," due to the lack of an existing well-defined term for the construct we are attempting to identify.
-See {{sec-term}} for a formal definition of the exact scope of a RID.

-The use of RIDs in SDP is described in {{I-D.ietf-mmusic-rid}}.

 # Key Words for Requirements